South Korea's Kakao Entertainment Secures $966M Investment From Sovereign Wealth Funds - ExBulletin

 South Korea’s Kakao Entertainment Secures $966M Investment From Sovereign Wealth Funds

-SEOUL (Reuters) – Tech conglomerate Kakao Corp said on Thursday unit Kakao Entertainment had secured a 1.2 trillion won ($966.27 million) investment from major sovereign wealth funds, making it the biggest funding foreign from a South Korean content company.
+SEOUL, Jan 12 (Reuters) – Tech conglomerate Kakao Corp (035720.KS) said on Thursday that unit Kakao Entertainment had secured a 1.2 trillion won ($966.27 million) investment from major sovereign wealth funds, making it the largest foreign funding in South Korean content. company.

-The move signals investors’ bullish outlook for Korean content’s growth potential and its “recession-proof” trends as the weak economic outlook has dried up liquidity in many other sectors, analysts said.
+The move signals a bullish outlook among investors for Korean content’s growth potential and its “recession-proof” trends as the weak economic outlook has dried up liquidity in many other sectors, analysts said.

 Singapore’s GIC and Saudi Arabia’s Public Investment Fund (PIF) have decided to each invest 600 billion won in the entertainment company, local newspaper Korea Economic Daily reported on Thursday, citing banking sources. anonymous investment.